lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 # Examples

-This section provides an example that3 conveys an Arm Platform Security Architecture token, which provides claims about the used hardware and software platform, into the CSR.
+This section provides an example that conveys an Arm Platform Security Architecture token, which provides claims about the used hardware and software platform, into the CSR.